Skylar Analytics includes the following components:

 If you need to turn off the Skylar AI connection, run the following command:

-5. Continue to the next procedure to specify the organizations you want to use for exporting data to Skylar.
+Go to the previous procedure to specify the organizations you want to use for exporting data to Skylar.

 Enabling Skylar AI Event Policies